 Curious about how to advertise on podcasts?
 Here are some podcast advertising tips to help you get started.

 What is podcast advertising?

+Before you learn how to advertise on podcasts, it’s important to understand why you should.
 Podcast advertising allows you to speak directly to potential customers through an audio ad.
 You can have select podcast hosts talk up your brand, or hire voice talent to help you create an ad to be placed at the beginning (preroll), middle (midroll), or end (postroll) of an episode.
-Preroll and postroll ads are typically about 15 seconds, while midroll ads go as long as 60 seconds.
-Across many of our titles, we offer sponsored segments that may run up to two or three minutes.
+When looking at best-in-class podcast ad examples, preroll and postroll ads are typically about 15 seconds, while midroll ads go as long as 60 seconds.
+And, in if you’re wondering about how to sponsor a podcast, we also offer sponsored segments that may run up to two or three minutes across many of our titles.

 What sets podcast ads apart?

 Sick of screens?
 Well, so is over half the population.
 We’ve found that 56% of people around the world want an escape from visual stimulation.3 Podcasts serve as a welcome respite for our eyes, but that doesn’t mean listeners are tuning in just to tune out.
 Here in the US, over 90% of people report listening to most of a podcast, with 52% sticking around for the whole show.4